As a Certified Associate in Project Management with experience in a PMO environment, I know how important it is to plan & execute projects.

 The purpose of implementing or executing a project plan is to deliver expected results.

 As the project manager, you have to deal with any problem at the implementation stage the moment you know about it.
-The best way to approach problem solving is by looking forward to what can be done, not in hindsight to what could have been done to thwart it.
+The best way to approach problem-solving is by looking forward to what can be done, not in hindsight to what could have been done to thwart it.
 You must identify and understand the problem if you want to find the best solution.

-People management and control are the two critical parts in managing a project at the implementation stage.
+People management and control are the two critical parts of managing a project at the implementation stage.
 They are interlinked; a problem in one of them may create or lead to a problem in the other one.

 You manage how a project is carried out by monitoring, reviewing, and replanning.
 You must also manage people and procedures.

 Monitoring means overseeing activities that are in progress to ensure they are on course and on schedule to reach the overall performance target.
-Objectives define what is to be achieved, and when and how it will be done.
+Objectives define what is to be achieved and when and how it will be done.

 You monitor the implementation of the project plan by using tools to collect information about the progress on a regular basis.